-All outcomes are taken directly from the following guidance, Relationships, Education, Relationships and Sex Education (RSE) and Health Education, for the purposes of mapping the Go-Givers resources we have allocated each outcome area a number and each specific outcome a letter.
+The following outcomes are taken directly from the guidance, Relationships, Education, Relationships and Sex Education (RSE) and Health Education.
+For the purposes of mapping the Young Citizens resources each outcome area has been allocated a number and each specific outcome a letter.